stateful/docs.runme.dev/docs/guide/k8s-secret.md

 Previously, we explored securing your Kubernetes secrets using sealed secrets and SOPS.
 Now, we will walk you through how to automate these processes with a single click right inside your Markdown file.

 1. Open VS Code on your local machine.
 Navigate to the extensions tab and search for “Runme” Now, click Install.
-2. Create a READme file.
+2. Create a README file.
 3. To execute each of your commands, paste them into the code block in Runme and click the run cell button beside the code block.

 The image below illustrates how easy it is to download the SOPS binary using Runme.

 ![runme using sops](../../static/img/runme-sops.png)

-You can also create code blocks for each step required and execute them with a single click.

-To have a full view of these processes, you can clone this repo, open it with VS Code on your local machine and click the run cell button to complete your tasks.
+To have a full view of these processes, you can clone this [repo](https://github.com/stateful/blog-examples/tree/main/k8s-secret), open it with VS Code on your local machine and click the run cell button to complete your tasks.
 However, ensure you have installed [Runme](../installation/index.md) first.

 Embrace the Runme Notebook experience to secure your secrets and effortlessly enhance your Kubernetes knowledge.
 Visit [Runme Documentation](https://docs.runme.dev/) to embark on a guided journey to a more secure Kubernetes environment.